ptoche/piketty/lectures/Chapter 06/index.md

 - There has been no pronounced long-term trend either upward or downward.
-- The pure return rose significantly above 6 percent following the massive destruction of property and numerous shocks to capital in the two world wars, but subsequently returned fairly rapidly to the lower levels observed in the past.
+- The pure rate of return rose significantly above 6% following the massive destruction of property of 1914-1945, but has returned to the lower levels observed in the past.

 ---

 ### The Marginal Productivity of Capital

 - The marginal productivity of capital is defined by the value of the additional production due to one additional unit of capital.
 - In a complex economy, the marginal productivity of capital may be difficult to determine for every possible use.
-- The principle of 'no-arbitrage' suggests we can learn about all possible uses from some of the uses.
+The principle of 'no-arbitrage' suggests:
     - In a perfect capital market, each unit of capital is invested in the most productive way possible and earns the maximal marginal product feasible.
     - A perfectly diversified investment portfolio earns the average return risk-free rate.
-- The marginal productivity of capital decreases as the stock of capital increases.
+- The marginal productivity of capital decreases as the stock of capital increases, the 'law of diminishing marginal products.'

 ---

 ### Too Much Capital Kills the Return on Capital

 - In an office where 10 workers share 10 computers, if a computer breaks down a worker stands idle.
-- An office where 10 workers share 11 computers is more productive (at the margin), but also more costly to run (on the average).
+- An office where 10 workers share 11 computers is more productive (at the margin), but also more costly to run (per unit of production).
 - An office where 10 workers share 12 computers:  more productive but more costly.
 - An office where 10 workers share 100 computers: maybe a little more productive (arguable), but certainly much more costly.
 - Saturation is reached at some point.
-- Well before that point is reached, accumulating more capital has become unprofitable.
+- Well before that point, the optimal level of capital is reached.

 ---

-### How Fast Does Capital Kill the Return on Capital?
+### How Fast Does Capital Reduce the Return on Capital?

-- It is obvious that the marginal productivity of capital decreases when the stock of capital increases.
+- The marginal productivity of capital falls when the stock of capital rises.
-- The interesting question is: **how fast does marginal productivity decrease?**
+- **How fast does marginal productivity fall?**
-- How much the return on capital $r$ decreases when the capital/income ratio $\beta$ increases?
+- How does the return on capital $r$ fall as the capital/income ratio $\beta$ rises?
 - Two cases are possible.

-    1. $r$ falls **more** than proportionately as $\beta$ increases.
+    `1`. $r$ falls **more** than proportionately as $\beta$ increases.

-    2. $r$ falls **less** than proportionately as $\beta$ increases.
+    `2`. $r$ falls **less** than proportionately as $\beta$ increases.

 ---

-### How Fast the Return on Capital Rise and Fall?
+### How Fast Does Capital Reduce the Return on Capital?

 $$
 \alpha = r \times \beta
 $$

-- If the return on capital $r$ falls more than proportionately when the capital/income ratio $\beta$ increases, then the share of capital income in national income $\alpha$  decreases as $\beta$ increases.
+- If the return on capital $r$ falls more than proportionately when the capital/income ratio $\beta$ rises, then the share of capital income in national income $\alpha$  falls as $\beta$ rises.
-    - The decrease in $r$ more than compensates for the increase in $\beta$.
+    - The fall in $r$ more than compensates for the rise in $\beta$.
-- if $r$ falls less than proportionately when $\beta$ increases, then $\alpha$ increases as $\beta$ increases.
+- if $r$ falls less than proportionately when $\beta$ rises, then $\alpha$ rises as $\beta$ falls.
-    - The decrease in $r$ moderates the increase in $\beta$.
+    - The fall in $r$ moderates the rise in $\beta$.
 - Based on historical evolutions observed in Britain and France, the second case seems more relevant over the long run.

 ---

 ### The Aggregate Production Function

-- In the aggregate, the elasticity of substitution between capital and labor measures how easy it is to substitute capital for labor, or labor for capital, to produce goods and services.
+- In the aggregate, the elasticity of substitution between capital and labor measures how easy/difficult it is to substitute capital for labor, or labor for capital, to produce goods and services.
-- If the coefficients of the production function are completely fixed, then the elasticity of substitution is zero ($\sigma = 0$), e.g. one-for-one worker-machine pairing.
+- If the coefficients of the production function are fixed, then the elasticity of substitution is zero ($\sigma = 0$), e.g. one-for-one worker-machine pairing.
-- If the elasticity of substitution is infinite ($\sigma = \infty$), the marginal productivity of capital is totally independent of the available quantity of capital and labor (and likewise for the marginal productivity of labor).
+- If the elasticity of substitution is infinite ($\sigma = \infty$), the marginal productivity of capital is independent of the available quantity of capital and labor &mdash; and likewise for the marginal productivity of labor.
-- If the elasticity is **less** than one ($\sigma < 1$), case 1 applies.
+- If the elasticity is **less** than one ($\sigma < 1$), case `1` applies.
-- If the elasticity is **more** than one ($\sigma > 1$), case 2 applies.
+- If the elasticity is **more** than one ($\sigma > 1$), case `2` applies.

 ---